EliotVU/Unreal-Library/README.md

 Loading a Unreal Package with custom classes
 ==============

-This code will first load a package and deserialize its summary, then bind every occurance of class "UTexture" to your "UMyTexture" class, and then deserialize the whole package.
+This code will first load a package and deserialize its summary, then bind every occurrence of class "UTexture" to your "UMyTexture" class, and then deserialize the whole package.

     var package = UnrealLoader.LoadPackage( <PATH_TO_PACKAGE>, System.IO.FileAccess.Read );
     if( package != null )